 ASIC has also been engaging with the Government in relation to comprehensive credit reporting and a proposed open banking regime.
 These initiatives will assist in improving responsible lending standards by making high-quality information about consumers' financial situation available to lenders when assessing the suitability of a loan.

-The matter was listed for final hearing before Justice Perram on Monday, 10 September 2018.
+agreed resolution of the matter before Justice Perram on Monday, 10 September 2018.

 Editor's note 2: